How to get an iPhone 11, iPhone 11 Pro on launch day

 -

-reading•iPhone 11, iPhone 11 Pro: Where and how to preorder on Sept.
+reading•iPhone 11, Pro, Max: Where and how to preorder Apple's new phone on Sept.
 13

 -